-The online enrollment forms, which must be completed prior to a student's attendance, are to contain the names of persons, including parents, who are permitted to pick up students after school or during the day.
-Under no circumstances will students be released to anyone whose name is not present in the FACTS Family Portal.
+The online enrollment forms, which must be completed prior to a student's attendance, are to contain the names of people, including parents, who are permitted to pick up students after school or during the day.
+Under no circumstances will students be released to anyone whose name is not listed as an authorized pick-up in the FACTS Family Portal.
 Changes or additions must be made by parents/guardians and the list needs to be kept updated at all times.
+Additions to the student's authorized pick-up list must be made 24-48 hours in advance of the time it will be needed.